 Without verse 27, verse 28 is cited six times in The Book of Concord.
 The good news here is that we've encountered some of these citations in this post already.
 The first citation is a quote just before the quote of verse 24 above in Apology of the Augsburg Confession, Article 4: Justification (AP 4.73) emphasizing that the "alone" of "faith alone" is biblically sound.

-A bit later in this article (AP 4.87) Melanchthon cites verse 28 as "the essential point of the entire discussion" of justification, and the Lutheran reformation generally.
+A bit later in this article (AP 4.87) Melanchthon cites verse 28 as "the essential point of the entire discussion" of justification, and the Lutheran reformation in general.

 The third citation of verse 28 is in another familiar place: Smalcald Articles, Part 2, First Article (SA 2.1.4).
 The same article where we find citations for verses 23-25 and verse 26.
 Here verse 28 is paired with verse 26 as noted and commented on above.